 Funding and Affordability

 Community Right to Build funding from the GLA was used to carry out neighbourhood planning, consultation, and site identification across the area, and then to take the Marklake Court project to planning stage.
 Southwark Council met the construction costs as part of its council home building programme.
-The (council) rents are slightly higher than existing rents, as they are calculated in terms of current day rateable values.
-The weekly rent for a one-bed Marklake Court flat will be £130 per week compared with round about £105 for one of the old Kipling one-beds, depending on the individual property.
+The rents are slightly higher than existing rents on the estate, as they are calculated in terms of current day rateable values.
+Although they are slightly lower than London Affordable Rent levels.

 Design and Construction

 The CBS chose Igloo Community Builders as a development manager to inform their approach and assist in the development.
-Architects Bell Phillips and Igloo Community Builders made the wishes of Kipling residents integral to the project from very early on, holding several meetings with residents, along with walking tours of the area in order to understand what people wanted in terms of building height, materials, and design details that chimed with older nearby buildings they liked.
+Architects Bell Phillips and Igloo Community Builders were asked to make the wishes of Kipling residents integral to the project from very early on, holding several meetings with residents, along with walking tours of the area in order to understand what people wanted in terms of building height, materials, and design details that chimed with older nearby buildings they liked.